 Williamsport Iron and Nail Works, Milton Iron Company, Williamsport, Lycoming county.
-Built in 1873-4; one single and 5 double puddling furnaces, one 6-tuyere run-out fire, 8 forge fires, 2 heating furnaces, one hammer, 3 trains of rolls, (one 8, one 17, and one 18-inch,) and 61 nail machines; product, iron and steel nails, and charcoal blooms, bars, and wire rods; annual capacity, 140,000 kegs of nails and 5,000 net tons of other products.
+Built in 1873-4; one single and 5 double puddling furnaces, one 6-tuyere run-out fire, 8 forge fires, 2 heating furnaces, one hammer, 3 trains of rolls, (one 8, one 17, and one 18-inch,) and 61 nail machines; product, iron and steel nails, and charcoal blooms, bars, and wire rods; annual capacity, 140,000 kegs of nails and 5,000 net tons of other manufactured products.
 See Milton Rolling Mill and Steam Forge.

 York Rolling Mill, Schall, Steacy & Denney, York, York county.
-Built in 1869; 7 double puddling furnaces, 4 heating furnaces, 3 trains of rolls, (one 18 and two 22-inch,) and one hammer; product, plate and skelp iron; annual capacity, 9,000 net tons.
+Built in 1869; 8 double puddling furnaces, 4 heating furnaces, 3 trains of rolls, (one 18 and two 22-inch,) and one hammer; product, plate and skelp iron; annual capacity, 9,000 net tons.
+See Furnaces.

-Number of rolling mills and steel works in Central Pennsylvania: 48 completed, and 3 building.
-Of these 3 are Bessemer steel works, 2 are open-hearth steel works, one is a Clapp-Griffiths steel works, and one Clapp-Griffiths steel works is building.
+Number of rolling mills and steel works in Central Pennsylvania: 53 completed, and one building.
+Of these 3 make Bessemer steel, 2 make Clapp-Griffiths steel, 2 make open-hearth steel, and one is building Bessemer steel works.